TheNextLVL/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_mongo_sink.md

 [Top](#top)

 #### <a name="section2.3.2"></a>About `recvTime` and `TimeInstant` metadata
-By default, `NGSIMongoSink` stores the notification reception timestamp.
-Nevertheless, if (and only if) working in `row` mode and a metadata named `TimeInstant` is notified, then such metadata value is used instead of the reception timestamp.
+Nevertheless, if working in `row` mode and a metadata named  `TimeInstant` is notified, then such metadata value is used instead of the reception timestamp.
+If working in `column` mode and a attribute named `TimeInstant`is notified, then shuch value is used instead of the reception timestamp for the whole column.
 This is useful when wanting to persist a measure generation time (which is thus notified as a `TimeInstant` metadata) instead of the reception time.

 [Top](#top)